Ksrma/Hypervolume-Approximation-using-polar-coordinate/MATLAB/README.md

 Following are function list:

 1. HyperVol.m: approximate hypervolume;
-     - Input: point set (a matrix), reference point (a vector), sample number, and the algorithm (a string containing the name of the algorithm [method]);
+	- Input: point set (a matrix containing $n$ rows of $m$-d vectors, same below), reference point (a row vector, same below), sample number, and the algorithm (a string containing the name of the algorithm [method]);
 	- Output: approximated volumes.
 2. HyperCon.m: approximate hypervolume contribution;
-     - Input: point set (a matrix), reference point (a vector), sample number, and the algorithm (a string containing the name of the algorithm [method]);
+	- Input: point set, reference point, sample number, and the algorithm (a string containing the name of the algorithm [method]);
 	- Output: approximated volumes.
 3. Ihk: approximate the I^h_k indicator proposed in HypE[2].
-     - Input: point set (a matrix), reference point (a vector), the hypervolume parameter $k$, sample number, and the algorithm (a string containing the name of the algorithm [method]);
+	- Input: point set, reference point, the hypervolume parameter $k$, sample number, and the algorithm (a string containing the name of the algorithm [method]);
 	- Output: approximated volumes.

 where [method] is one of following methods:
 1. "Polar": hypervolume approximation methods in polar coordinate system (Approximation method 1